Sevington: Customs clearance facility

 In 2019, a 11 ha tract of former farmland at Sevington was put up for sale for property development.
 Located close to Junction 10A of the M20 motorway, it was marketed as MOJO, an acronym for M20, Junction 10a), In July 2020, the UK Government announced that it had acquired the MOJO site to develop it as a customs clearance facility for inbound freight and a holding area for outbound freight, in preparation for the withdrawal of the United Kingdom from the European Union.
 The site was selected due to its proximity to the Port of Dover.
 The facility has been nicknamed in the media as "the Farage Garage", in reference to the politician Nigel Farage, who has been one of the leading campaigners for Brexit.
-Commentators in the media have noted that the 13th-century Church of St Mary will be surrounded by the planned lorry park.
+In 2020, commentators in the media said that the 13th-century Church of St Mary will be surrounded by the planned lorry park.

-As at mid-December 2020, it is forecast to be finished by late February 2021.
+As at mid-December 2020, it was forecast to be finished by late February 2021.
 Although originally intended to be finished by 1 January 2021, heavy rain delayed construction; as a result, the site will temporarily only be used as a holding area, with customs checks being performed in Waterbrook Park nearby.

-As of January 2022, the facility is complete but not in any significant use.
-The Government has repeatedly postponed introduction of import controls, with no firm plans to begin such.
+As of January 2023, the facility is complete but not in any significant use.
+The Government has repeatedly postponed introduction of import controls, with (at the time) no firm plans to begin such.
+In July 2023, the Government announced that application of controls on all goods arriving from the EU that are subject to sanitary and phytosanitary (SPS) controls, would begin in autumn 2023.